BenWiederhake/spread/README.md

 ### Not overwhelming your server

-Pointing restic to an extremely large directory is scary, if the server space is limited, and you're not sure whether the exception list is reasonable.
+Pointing restic to an extremely large directory is scary, if the server space is limited and you're not sure whether the exception list is reasonable.
 I'm going to run with the example of my home directory.

 So here's how I go about it:

 1. Tell restic to backup your entire: `realpath "${HOME}" >> files-and-dirs.lst`
-2. Except everything in it: `find "$(realpath "${HOME}")" -mindepth 1 -maxdepth 1 -type d ! -name '.config' -printf '%p\n' >> exclude.lst`
+2. Except *everything* in it: `find "$(realpath "${HOME}")" -mindepth 1 -maxdepth 1 -type d ! -name '.config' -printf '%p\n' >> exclude.lst`
 3. Run a backup to see whether it really only backed up small files at your home root and the configuration: `restic-run-backup default`
 4. Successively examine folders and remove them from `exclude.lst`